 More concerning is the fact that, in the past five years, gold decreased in price by 15.5 percent – or 3.3 percent per year.
 That doesn’t necessarily inspire confidence in an investor to take a risk and borrow in order to invest in gold.

 What Are the Returns on Silver?

 Did silver fare better over these same time periods?
 Unfortunately, it fared worse.
 In the past year, silver decreased in price by just under 6 percent.
 In the past three years, silver increased in price by just 4.5 percent or 1.5 percent per year.

 But probably the most concerning is that in the last five years silver lost 43 percent of its value – or 10.5 percent annual loss.

-When it comes to whether or not you should borrow a personal loan to buy gold and silver, the answer is that you can, but you might want to reconsider.
-Unless you’re a sophisticated investor, you’ll likely end up losing money.
-Furthermore, you’d still have to keep paying your loan, even if you have no profit to show for it.
+Unless you’re a sophisticated investor, you’ll likely end up losing money by taking out a loan for gold and silver.
+Furthermore, you’d have to keep paying your loan, even if you have no profit to show for it.

 But even if you are a sophisticated investor and think you can predict when the price of gold or silver is set to skyrocket – remember that no one can time the market.